What you need to know

 - Elect the HSA (even if you’re not contributing your own money) during enrollment.

 - After the first of the month following your enrollment in the plan, complete the HSA setup process with Fidelity.
 Your account must be opened to receive Workday contributions.
-Workday contributions will be credited to your HSA each pay period.
+Workday contributions will be credited to your HSA each pay period, starting the first of the month following the month in which you set up your HSA.
+Each pay period, the Workday contribution is $46.87 if you’re only covering yourself and $93.75 if you’re covering yourself plus your spouse or children.

 A gift as great as an HSA doesn’t just fall into your lap.
 To be eligible, you have to meet all of these criteria: